-(d) Any other remedial sanction other than the sanctions specified in (a) through (c) of this subsection if the court expressly finds that those sanctions would be ineffectual to terminate a continuing contempt of court. (e) In cases under chapters 13.32A, 13.34, and 28A.225 RCW, commitment to juvenile detention for a period of time not to exceed seven days.
+(d) Any other remedial sanction other than the sanctions specified in (a) through (c) of this subsection if the court expressly finds that those sanctions would be ineffectual to terminate a continuing contempt of court.

+(e)(i) In cases under chapters 13.32A, 13.34, and 28A.225 RCW and subject to the requirements under RCW 13.32A.250 and 28A.225.090, commitment to juvenile detention for a period of time not to exceed seventy-two hours, excluding Saturdays, Sundays, and holidays.
+The seventy-two hour period shall commence upon the next nonholiday weekday following the court order and shall run to the end of the last nonholiday weekday within the seventy-two hour period.
 This sanction may be imposed in addition to, or as an alternative to, any other remedial sanction authorized by this chapter.
 This remedy is specifically determined to be a remedial sanction.